 Gettysburg students are self-motivated leaders and go-getters.
 About a third join fraternities and sororities, though student may only rush their second year on campus (or later).
 The arts are strong here – about 100 students major within the Conservatory of Music, which requires an audition and a separate application.
 There is also a strong Theatre Arts department.

 Gettysburg is test-optional; if you don’t feel that your test scores represent your academic abilities accurately, you can apply without sending your scores.
 Students must submit scores to be considered for merit scholarships (which are generous).
-For those who do submit scores for admissions consideration, Gettysburg does superscore.
-The middle 50% SAT score is between 1200-1400 on the Critical Reading and Math sections only.
+For those who do submit scores for admissions consideration, Gettysburg does super score.
+The middle 50% SAT score is between 1200-1400.